Last updated: ·Style & AI

 Eyewear for Oval Faces

 Oval faces genuinely do have more eyewear freedom than other shapes — most frames can work.
 But "can work" and "works best" are different.
 The principles are simple: frame width should align with cheekbone width, and frame depth (top to bottom) should be proportional to face length.
+For a complete guide to glasses for every face shape, see our glasses and frames face shape guide.

 Where oval faces most benefit from guidance is in avoiding the two extremes: frames that are too wide (adding unexpected breadth) and frames that are too deep (visually shortening an already-long face).